oer4sdi/OER-MetadataAccessVia-OGC-CSW/Storyboard.md

 # 4. Practical examples for accessing and using ISO metadata

-## 4.1 Downloading and installing the software for the hands-on part of the tutorial
+## 4.1 Downloading and installing the software for the hands-on exercises
 [overview on the technical setup as needed for the practical exercises; guidance on doanloading and installing the software -> QGIS, Jupyter, Pythoin Notebook(s)]